Addison Rose Vincent – Accessibility & Housing - LA (they)

 Nadia Dee is a graduate of the telecommunication and film department at San Diego State University.
 She has spent 12 years working in the film industry and became a member of the Local 600 Camera Union.
 She left Burbank to transition in Seattle and has volunteered for Gender Odyssey, Gender Diversity, Camp Ten Trees, and Lambert House and served on the board of directors for Ingersoll Gender Center and Camp Ten Trees.
 Combining her love of film and the community, Nadja Dee created SOLD: Examining the T in TV Commercials, presented at Gender Odyssey and Translations Film Festival.
 Currently working with the Teen Program, Nadja Dee brings her love of film and television, art, music, and special-effects film make-up to Gender Odyssey.
 She resides in the Pacific Northwest and can often be seen playing guitar or ukulele with her husband David and their two furry Yorkie-Poo daughters, Noe and Nico.

-Nikki Neuen – Associate Director, Gender Diversity (she)
+Nikki Neuen – Associate Director, Gender Diversity; Subsidies & Discounts Team, Family Outreach (she)

-Nikki is associate director of Gender Diversity year-round, working on organizational administration, graphic design, outreach, fundraising, and of course, Gender Odyssey.
-Her special focus is launching Gender Diversity’s online parent support groups—coming soon!
-She also volunteers as the guest relations coordinator/assistant for 3DollarBill Cinema’s film festivals TWIST and Translations.
+Nikki is associate director of Gender Diversity year-round, working on organizational administration, graphic design, outreach, fundraising, and of course, the Gender Odyssey Conference!
+She also volunteers at ThreeDollarBill Cinema’s film festivals TWIST and Translations.
 Otherwise, she is solo-parent to a transgender teen, a mad dabbler in all things arts and crafts, and is a sometime-philosopher.

 Rosemary Meza – Kids Camp Assistant (she)